HectorVilas/odin-memory-card/README.md

     - game logic and rules
     - API response stored as an array of objects:
       - quantity defined by how many cards the user wants
-    - gameOver `useState` as boolean
+    - `gameOver` `useState` as boolean
     - an empty array for picked cards with `useState`
-  - on start when gameOver is `true`:
+  - on start when `gameOver` is `true`:
-    - ask the user for quantity of cards
+    - ask the user how many cards
     - list as buttons predefined quantities
   - when user starts game:
-    - set gameOver as `false`
+    - set `gameOver` as `false`
-    - a new fetch from the API will run, picking random items
+    - a new fetch from the API will be run, picking random items
     - from fetched values from the API, replace content with a list of cards:
       - each card will have different IDs
       - the image `src` will come from the API response
-      - the card description will come from the API response
+      - the card title or description will come from the API response
       - `onClick`:
         - check if card ID is on the list
-        - if it's on the list:
+        - if it is on the list:
-          - set gameOver as `true`
+          - set `gameOver` as `true`
         - if it's not on the list:
           - add the card ID to the list
-          - randomize cards on screen
+          - shuffle cards on screen
-          - if list.length is now equal to quantity of cards:
+          - if `list.length` is now equal to the quantity of cards:
-            - set gameOver as `true`
+            - set `gameOver` as `true`

 I'm pretty sure I'm missing a lot of details here, but this should be enough to start.
 I'll try to update this `readme.md` with my progress and some thoughts once I have something to show.